-A complaint may be submitted by any individual or entity affected by the action or policy of a college of podiatric medicine, or other entity within the purview of CPME.
+A complaint may be submitted by any individual or entity affected by the action or policy of a sponsor of a fellowship, sponsor of a residency program, provider of continuing education in podiatric medicine, specialty board, or other entity within the purview of CPME.
 The Council also may consider and act upon a complaint directed at its process or its activities.
 Students, residents, fellows, faculty, administrators, practitioners, patients, employees, or the public may file a complaint.